Emergent Weyl-like points in periodically modulated systems: Abstract

 \section{Abstract}

-We investigate a three-dimensional topological phase resembling a Weyl semimetal, modulated by a periodic potential and engineered through Floquet dynamics.
+We investigate a three-dimensional (3D) topological phase resembling a Weyl semimetal, modulated by a periodic potential and engineered through Floquet dynamics.
 This system is constructed by stacking two-dimensional Chern insulators and hosts Weyl-like points defined in the parameter space $(k_x, k_y, z)$, distinct from conventional Weyl points in momentum space $(k_x, k_y, k_z)$.
-The Weyl-semimetal-like phase exhibits characteristics akin to those of Weyl semimetals, including linear dispersion near the Weyl-like points, nontrivial bulk topology, and the presence of Fermi arcs connecting the Weyl-like points.
+The Weyl-semimetal-like phase exhibits characteristics akin to those of Weyl semimetals, including linear dispersion near the Weyl-like points, nontrivial bulk topology, the presence of Fermi arcs connecting the Weyl-like points, and the Berry monopoles.
 Unlike traditional Weyl semimetals, these features manifest in real space rather than momentum space.
-Additionally, we compute the layer-resolved Floquet Hall conductivity and demonstrate that the positions of the Weyl-like points can be controlled via high-frequency laser pumping.
+Furthermore, we calculate the local density of states, the layer Hall conductance, and the total 3D Hall conductivity, demonstrating that the Weyl-semimetal-like phase remains stable under weak and moderate interlayer couplings.
+The influence of disorder is also examined: Beyond a critical disorder strength, the Weyl-like points destabilize and the topological phase collapses.
+Moreover, by computing the Floquet Chern number, we demonstrate that the locations of the Weyl-like points can be tuned via high-frequency laser pumping.
+Finally, we show that both type-I and II Weyl-like behaviors can arise in a tilted Weyl-like model.